Techcable/psyco/content/introduction.rst

 Because of the nature of Psyco, it is difficult to forecast the actual performance gains for a given program.
 Just try and see.

 The memory overhead of Psyco is currently large.
-I has been reduced a bit over time, but it is still an overhead.
+It has been reduced a bit over time, but it is still an overhead.
 This overhead is proportional to the amount of Python code that Psyco rewrites; thus if your application has a few algorithmic "core" functions, these are the ones you will want Psyco to accelerate --- not the whole program.

 Psyco can transparently use a Python profiler to automatically select which functions it is interesting to accelerate.